dn-m/Plan/Architecture.md

 ## Model Layer

-The model layer encapsulates the abstract information in a work of music, and user-defined modifications to this information.
+The model layer encapsulates abstract information of a work of music, as well as user-defined modifications it.

 For example, a performer may select to filter out any given attribute of any part on the score.
 Furthermore, they may add a number of different types of annotations.
 The model layer stores these modifications abstractly, and presents an updated model of the score model.